On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models

 Under Specification \ref{assumption_g_h}, there exists at most one $A^* > 0$ that satisfies \eqref{condition_precautionary} because

 \\ \textbf{Verification of optimality: } We let $A^*$ be the unique root of $\Psi(A)=0$ if it exists and set it zero otherwise.
-As in the case of the McKean optimal stopping problem, we only need to show (iii) in Section \ref{subsection_obtaining} because (i) holds by \eqref{monotonicity_precautionary} and Lemma \ref{lemma_about_i} and (ii) by Proposition \ref{proposition_harmonic}.
+The optimality over $\S$ holds under the following assumption. \begin{assump} $W^{(q)}$ is $C^2$ on $(0,\infty)$ for the case $X$ is of unbounded variation with $\sigma = 0$. \end{assump} As in the case of the McKean optimal stopping problem, we only need to show (iii) in Section \ref{subsection_obtaining} because (i) holds by \eqref{monotonicity_precautionary} and Lemma \ref{lemma_about_i} and (ii) by Proposition \ref{proposition_harmonic} and the assumption above.

 \begin{lemma} If $A^* > 0$, we have $(\mathcal{L}-q) g(x) + h(x) \leq 0 $ for every $x \in (0,A^*)$. \end{lemma} \begin{proof} Because $g(x) = g'(x)=0$ for every $x > 0$,